 Those of our readers who were around in the early to late 1980s will most likely list Jackie Chan as one of their favourite actors.
 The Hong Kong-born martial arts master had his first film role in the year 1976.
 He was hired by a producer reportedly because of his action prowess.

-Having since featured in over 100 movies, Jackie Chan, just as Sugarhouse Casino Promo Code, is now well known to both old and new movie lovers.
+Having since featured in over 100 movies, Jackie Chan is now well known to both old and new movie lovers.
 My first introduction to martial arts was from what I watched in Jackie Chan’s films.
 In this article, I will be taking a look at my choices for Jackie Chan’s top five best movies.

 1. “Police Story”

 Although “Drunken Master” is for many people Jackie Chan’s best movie, “Police Story” is for me and I am sure for many others it is Chan’s best-ever movie.
 This has been the thought of the actor himself, who claims “Police Story” is his best action movie ever and I am sure if you have seen the series you will agree with me.

 The stunts in the film were quite incredible, real and very believable, the fights were well choreographed and the storytelling was told in a very entertaining manner.

 Released in December 1985, “Police Story” was the first of a six-movie franchise spanning over 28 years.

 2. “Drunken Master II” (“Legend of the Drunken Master”)